sylt-lang/sylt-lang/README.md

 Sylt has become a mix of functional-programming concepts mixed with more procedural code.
-The language itself is very small but is till expressive.
-But the typechecker is what sets it appart from Python and Lua, which end up in similar uses.
+The language itself is very small but still expressive.
+The typechecker is what sets it apart from Python and Lua, which usually end up being used for similar use-cases.

-The Sylt-typechecker is ment to not get in your way, so there's no need to write types anywhere in your code.
+The Sylt typechecker is meant to not get in your way, so there's no need to write types anywhere in your code.
 If your program is correct (which it probably isn't) the typechecker will be all fine with it.

-This is ment to give the same rapid iteration speed as working in something like Python or Lua, but with the added peace of mind a strict static typechecker gives you.
+This is meant to give the same rapid iteration speed as working in something like Python or Lua, but with the added peace of mind a strict static typechecker gives you.

-# Sylt and Game Jams
+# Sylt and game jams
 The language is made for game jams, and has been used in multiple.
-Unfortunately the language has been rewritten multiple times between each jam.
-And since there's no goal of making Sylt backwards compatible it means there are no games made in the most recent verision of the language.
+Unfortunately the language has been rewritten multiple times between each jam, and since there's no goal of making Sylt backwards compatible it means there are (currently) no games made in the most recent verision of the language.

 # Some cool small programs